 We were delighted to connect with so many of our university colleagues last week at NAFSA in Washington, D.C.
 An annual highlight of our visit to the conference is the CIEE breakfast where we have a chance to recognize those institutions who are making a difference for students through their support of international opportunities.

-Congratulations to the winner of the $20,000 Access Grant and to all the Innovation, Leadership, and Collaboration Award winners who each receive a $5,000 travel grant for their students along with their award!
+Congratulations to all the Innovation, Leadership, and Collaboration Award winners who each receive a $5,000 travel grant for their students along with their award!

 This award goes to a leading institution that has approved or expanded an innovative program that has had a material impact on international opportunities for their students and has advanced the institution’s vision for internationalizing its campus community.